OPSWAT/metadefender-gatling-test/README.md

 MetaDefender REST URL, e.g.: https://api.metadefender.com/v4/file (Cloud) or http://localhost:8008/file (local).
 More information about file scanning: [File scanning API](https://onlinehelp.opswat.com/mdcloud/2.1_Scanning_a_file_by_file_upload.html)

-***ConstantUsers:***
+***UsersPerSec:***

-The number of users injecting every second for the test.
-Each simulated user will submit a randomly selected file for scanning, wait for the scan result, then select a new file for scanning.
+The number of users injected every second for the test.
+Each simulated user will submit a randomly selected file for scanning and wait for the scan result.
+It is equal to scan request per second.

 ***InjectDuration:***